microsoft/bedrock/README.md

 ![Traefik Image](./docs/images/traefik.png)

 # Contributing

+We do not claim to have all the answers (and recognize that there many pieces still missing) and would greatly appreciate your ideas and pull requests.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us